shubham-execideas/youuBlog/src/slider/preparing-you-for-a-new-care-model-.md

 **32. We solved the problem of APM classification when using more than one type of payment.**
 Thr YOUUniverse supports lower classifications of APM (e.g..CAT 1-3) where more than one type of payment is received.
 It also supports CAT 1 FFS.

-**31. We solved the problems for centers of excellence, accountable care organizations, and patient-centered medical homes to support the CMS APM Framework**
+**31. We solved the problems for centers of excellence, accountable care organizations, and patient-centered medical homes to support the CMS APM Framework.**
 The YOUUniverse framework permits provider and payers to realign payment incentives and care delivery to improve care quality while reducing costs.

 Stay tuned for more...